PrefectHQ/prefect-background-task-examples/README.md

-# Prefect Background Tasks
+# Prefect Background Task Examples

 This repository contains example applications that demonstrate how to use [Prefect](https://prefect.io) to run background tasks.

-## Why use Prefect background tasks?
+## Why use background tasks?

 Prefect tasks are a great way to quickly execute discrete units of work in background processes.
 For example, if you have a web app, you can use tasks to offload processes such as sending emails, processing images, or inserting data into a database.

-With Prefect, you can run tasks in parallel, cache return values, configure automatic retries, and more, with a simple interface that scales up to complex workflows that need dynamic infrastructure.
+Prefect provides a Pythonic interface for defining and running tasks that supports advanced use cases, such as running tasks in parallel, caching return values, configuring automatic retries, and building complex workflows with task dependencies.

-If you are familiar with tools like Celery and arq, Prefect offers a similar Pythonic interface for defining and running tasks, plus a host of other benefits including:

-- Support for asynchronous and synchronous Python
-- A rich UI and CLI for observing and managing task execution
-- Configurable retries, timeouts, error handling, caching, concurrency control, result storage, and more
-- An interface that scales from background tasks to complex schedule- and event-driven workflows
-- Metrics, events, incidents, automations, and other advanced features for monitoring and managing tasks and workflows
-- A free and open-source version, an enterprise-grade Cloud for scheduling tasks without managing infrastructure, and a self-hosted Cloud offering

 ## Using tasks